widefox/thunderbolt-utils/CONTRIBUTING.md

 thunderbolt-utils is licensed under the terms in [LICENSES](https://github.com/intel/thunderbolt-utils/tree/main/LICENSES).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

+### Branches to create pull requests

+thunderbolt-utils incorporates 'libtbt' branch specifically for the 'lstbt' library and the 'dma_support' branch specifically for the DMA porting.
+Its strongly suggested to use these branches for the respective contributions.

 ### Sign your work

 Please use the sign-off line at the end of the patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify